The Exterminating Angels: Production

 On 31 October 2007, two actresses, one of whom stars in The Exterminating Angels, accused Brisseau of rape, sexual assault and harassment for a period from August 2005 to September 2007.
-Allan, then aged 29, accused the director of having abused her during erotic "castings", carried out face to face and without a camera, in public places or at Brisseau's home.
+Marie Allan, then aged 29, accused the director of having abused her during erotic "castings", carried out face to face and without a camera, in public places or at Brisseau's home.
 According to her, Brisseau would have promised a leading role in one of his films and asked for that to work these intimate scenes.
-Same accusations from another actress, then aged 21, who said she suffered a "digital" rape by the filmmaker.
+The same accusations came from another actress, then aged 21, who said she suffered a "digital" rape by the filmmaker.
 Brisseau only admitted to having had a consensual sexual relationship with the first actress.
 A judicial investigation was opened, the man was heard as an assisted witness, but the procedure was abandoned for lack of evidence to establish "non-consent".